Eden12345/JSequencer/README.md

+My hope is one day to combine a bunch of digital music creation apps into one free, browser-based DAW.
+Please let me know if you'd like to contribute!

 # JSequencer

 JSequencer is a step sequencer that uses digital synthesis through the Web Audio API and audio samples to create musical loops.
 It can also generate random patterns that allow you to explore its potential more fluidly.